Applications

 Carbon dioxide is very important in the beverage industry (mineral water, soft drinks, beer and wine) for carbonation and with nitrogen for bottling processes and inerting.
 Nitrogen is used to inflate packages of snack food to prevent damage and preserve freshness.

-Divers, who operate at depths of 300 m and more, depend on oxygen / helium – mixtures as a breathing gas.
+Divers, who can operate at depths of 300 m and more, depend on oxygen / helium – mixtures as a breathing gas.

 Gases for safety and inerting